powerjiayun/TrialMacApp/readme.md

 > Q: Why do I need to enter the administrator password?
 >
 > A: You can view the code of `Utils.swift` and `AppDetailView.swift`.
 The administrator password is required mainly to execute `xattr` and `codesign` commands.
 MAS applications must add sudo, and non-MAS applications do not need to add sudo.
 I added sudo for convenience.
 You can change the code and compile it yourself.
+>
+> Q: Why is it prompted to access the keychain?
+>
+> A: You can view the code of the `PasswordManager.swift` file, and you can switch the password saving method in the GUI settings.

 > Q: After executing the injection, the software cannot install the helper
 >